logo

 templ = templ

-You can store your variables to request object too.
-There are few reserved variables for you, which poorwsgi never use, and which are None by default:
+You can also store your variables in the request object.
+There are a few reserved variables for you, which PoorWSGI never uses, and which are None by default:

 req.user: